EQEmu/eqemu-docs-v2/docs/categories/client-configuration/README.md

 EQEmulator is a custom, completely from-scratch, open source server implementation for EverQuest, built mostly on C++.
 EQEmulator is an open-source project, released under the GNU General Public License.

-{% hint style="warning" %}
+!!! warning
       **EverQuest clients are the intellectual property of the Daybreak Game Company, LLC.** Copies of Daybreak Game Company intellectual property are not sourced through the EQEmulator project, nor should you provide unlicensed copies through any EQEmulator asset.
-{% endhint %}

 This page is intended to assist you in configuring your client to connect to an EQEmu server.